One must still have chaos in oneself to be able to give birth to a dancing star.

 — Nietzsche

-Leila Kubba Kawash was born to a Swiss-American mother and an Iraqi father.
-She was educated in Baghdad and later earned a National Diploma in Art and Design from the Manchester School of Art and Architecture in the UK.
-Additionally, she spent five years studying at the Corcoran College of Art in Washington, D.C., and took courses in printmaking and painting at St. Martins College in London.
+Leila Kubba Kawash is an Iraqi artist whose work reflects a life shaped by movement, memory, and history.
+Born in Baghdad to an Iraqi father and a Swiss-American mother, Leila was educated in Iraq and England, earning a National Diploma of Art and Design from the Manchester School of Art and Architecture.
+She continued her artistic studies at the Corcoran College of Art in Washington, D.C., and St. Martins College in London, with a focus on painting and printmaking.

 Artist Statement